Frequently Asked Questions

 More information on ratios will be added to this site in due course.

-In the context of this Review, employee grievances are concerns, problems or complaints at work which, after an informal discussion, an employee progresses to a formal (written) stage.
+In the context of this Report, employee grievances are concerns, problems or complaints at work which, after an informal discussion, an employee progresses to a formal (written) stage.

 Typically the number of grievances per 100 employees per year is in the region of 1.35.